Cabinet Room (White House)

 The Cabinet Room is the meeting room for the officials and advisors to the president of the United States who constitute the Cabinet of the United States.
-The room is located in the West Wing of the White House, adjoining the Oval Office, and looks out upon the White House Rose Garden.
+The room is located in the West Wing of the White House, near the Oval Office, and looks out upon the White House Rose Garden.

+The first inauguration of Harry S. Truman as the 33rd president of the United States was held at 7:00 pm on Thursday, April 12, 1945 in the Cabinet Room, soon after the death of Franklin Roosevelt.

-Though completed in 1934, the room is built in the Georgian style.
+Completed in 1934, the room was built primarily in the Georgian revival style.
 The neoclassical ceiling molding with triglyphs was installed in 1934.
 A series of French doors topped with arched lunette windows are located on the east side of the room.
-The light switch can be found on the wall, to the right by said doors.
 A fireplace, flanked by two niches is located on the north side of the room.
 Busts of George Washington and Benjamin Franklin by Jean-Antoine Houdon fill the niches.
 Above the mantel hangs a painting titled The Signing of the Declaration of Independence by Charles Édouard Armand-Dumaresq, (French, 1826–1895).
 Additional portraits along the west wall are chosen by an incumbent president.

 The large elliptical mahogany table was a gift from President Richard Nixon in 1970.
 The president and the cabinet secretaries' chairs are copies of a late-eighteenth century design.
 The president's chair is centered on the table on the east side of the room.
 The back of the president's chair is two inches taller than those of the cabinet secretaries.
 Engraved brass plates with the names of the cabinet positions are attached to the back of the chairs.
 The president's simply says "THE PRESIDENT."
 The chairs may be purchased by the cabinet members upon leaving office, in case they wish to keep the chair as a souvenir.
 Some cabinet members have had their chairs returned to the cabinet room for several positions and administrations.